 Process Oriented Guided Inquiry Learning (POGIL) is an evidence-based strategy for learning in which teams of students work on classroom activities that guide them to understand concepts and practice skills.
 Each POGIL activity consists of a set of models, each followed by a series of questions to guide student thinking.
 This paper presents four patterns for models that are often used in POGIL activities.
 This should help POGIL authors to create better activities more efficiently, and help teachers to understand how POGIL activities work and how to use POGIL practices to better support student learning.
+Note that this paper continues and extends earlier work (Kussmaul, 2016; Kussmaul, 2017), and interested readers are strongly encouraged to refer to the prior work for background, patterns related to POGIL, related patterns that were previously documented, and other information.

-This paper continues and extends earlier work (Kussmaul, 2016; Kussmaul, 2017) and is organized as follows.
+This paper is organized as follows.
 The rest of Section 1 briefly describes pedagogical patterns, POGIL, and the potential benefits of patterns in POGIL.
 Section 2 describes the four patterns for models in POGIL activities.
 Section 3 describes conclusions and some future directions.